ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 sentences sharing a common purpose such as "History of Present Illness", "Medications", or "Discharge Instructions".
 Effective section tagging can reduce the amount of text processed for NLP tasks.
-This document describes the Clarity section tagger and how it works.
+This document describes the ClarityNLP section tagger and how it works.

 The starting point for the section tagger is the open-source *SecTag* database of J. Denny and colleagues [1]_.